ALohman22/FoundationsCapstone/README.md

 ![Landing Page](public/images/readMe/barrelSelected.png)

-you can then choose to submit the gun as is (see next step) or continue and choose an optic. both the barrel buttons and optic buttons will remain highlighted antil they are submitted or another option is chosen.
+You can then choose to submit the gun as is (see next step) or continue and choose an optic.
+Both the barrel buttons and optic buttons will remain highlighted until they are submitted or another option is chosen.

 ![Landing Page](public/images/readMe/opticSelected.png)

 When you are satisfied with the product and press submit, this box will appear prompting you to name your gun.
-A name must be added (see warnings). once the submit button in the box is pressed all fields are cleard of markings so you can start over again.
+A name must be added (see warnings).
+Once the submit button in the box is pressed all fields are cleard of markings so you can start over again.

 ![Landing Page](public/images/readMe/addName.png)

-each submission created a gun card and places the card in the "My Rifles" section. the section is a carosel meaning that it will only display a few cards at a time. to cycle through the cards not on screen, all you need to do is cycle through the right or left arrow buttons on either side. the cards have a hover feature when they are moused over and each card can be deleted.
+each submission creates a gun card and places the card in the "My Rifles" section.
+The section is a carosel meaning that it will only display a few cards at a time.
+To cycle through the cards not on screen, all you need to do is cycle through the right or left arrow buttons on either side. the cards have a hover feature when they are moused over and each card can be deleted.

 ![Landing Page](public/images/readMe/gunCards.png)

 ## App warnings
-The "no stock selected" warning is desplayed when you try to add a barrel without first selecting a stock.
+The "No Stock Selected" warning is displayed when you try to add a barrel without first selecting a stock.

 ![Landing Page](public/images/readMe/barrelWarning.png)